“LOOK AT ME WHEN I’M TALKING TO YOU!”

 Some autistic people have no problem with eye contact.
 Some like it.
 Some even need it.
 And many autistic people who wouldn’t naturally make eye contact can learn to force themselves to.
 This is being done to us in many therapies.
 That doesn’t mean it’s necessary, or healthy.

 In our society, autistic people are currently taught by default that not making eye contact is abnormal, and not acceptable.
 They are taught that it is a requirement, and they learn that non-autistic people simply don’t care about the negative effects it has for them.

 Non-autistic people on the other hand aren’t taught by default that autistic people may not make eye contact, why that is, and that it is perfectly fine and something to just accept.

 This imbalance is what needs fixing – not autistic people not making eye contact.

 So don’t teach autistic people to make unnatural eye contact, in an attempt to make them (seemingly) more non-autistic.
 Instead, non-autistic people need to learn why autistic people naturally don’t do it, and simply accept it.

 Just like autistic people already simply accept that non-autistic people do make eye contact.
-Even though they themselves don’t, and might not be able to understand why anyone would voluntarily do it.
+Even if they themselves don’t, and might not be able to understand why anyone would voluntarily do it.

 Or how would non-autistic people feel, if autistic people went around telling non-autistic people to stop looking into other people’s eyes?